The page has been translated by Gen AI.

 Reference

-For detailed information on the concept of deployments and object creation, refer to the Kubernetes official documentation > Deployment.
+For detailed information on the concept of Deployments and object creation, see the 쿠버네티스 공식 문서 > 디플로이먼트.

-2. From the Service Home page, click Deployment under the Workloads menu.
-Navigate to the Deployment List page.
+2. On the Service Home page, click Deployment under the Workload menu.
+2. Go to the Deployment List page.

-3. Deployment List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+3. On the Deployment List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

 4. Select the item you want to view detailed information for on the Deployment List page.
-You will be taken to the Deployment Details page.
+4. Deployment Details page will be opened.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 Category